kalburgimanjunath/underdog-styles/README.md

 Note: You will always want to include `underdog-styles/scss/base` as that includes all variables, mixins, and the base `inuit.css` styles needed.

 ## Icon font
 We use a custom icon font which is generated from individual SVGs stored in `icons/*.svg`.
-The fonts are compiled into `fonts/`.
+The fonts are generated in [IcoMoon](https://icomoon.io/app/) from these SVGs, and the compiled fonts are stored in `fonts/`.

 ### Usage
 In order to utilize the icon font that is generated in this project you will need to copy the fonts into your project.